CivicActions/docker-ckan-ed/README.md

-# Docker Compose setup for the US Deparment of Education project
+# Docker Compose for the US Deparment of Education

 > This is intended just as a development setup.
 Don't push any production specific configuration or code, specially secrets.